Agos – Aonian Invocation

 Sons Of Apollo – MMXX - 80%

-Since exit from Dream Theater drummer Mike Portnoy has been bussier than ever and keeping up with all of his projects and guest appearance can be quite a task.
+Since exit from Dream Theater drummer Mike Portnoy has been busier than ever and keeping up with all of his projects and guest appearance can be quite a task.
 Common for most of them is that they consist of numerous high-profile musicians.
 Another common thing for the projects is that they are quite different in their nature.
-O.S.I. is rather experimental, Metal Allegiance is heavy as hell, Flying Colors is The Beatles poppy inspired, The Winery Dogs is down-to-earth classic rock and the lists goes on and on.
+O.S.I. is rather experimental, Metal Allegiance is heavy as hell, Flying Colors is The Beatles poppy inspired, The Winery Dogs is down-to-earth Classic Rock and the lists goes on and on.
 Two years ago, Portnoy took part in what might just be his most star filled project to date – Sons Of Apollo.
 Joined Portnoy were ex-Dream Theater/Black Country Communion keyboardist Derek Sherinian, Mr. Big/The Winery Dogs bassist Billy Sheehan, ex-Guns N’ Roses/Art of Anarchy guitarist Ron “Bumblefoot” Thal and ex-Yngwie Malmsteen /Trans Siberian Orchestra singer Jeff Scott Soto.

-The debut Psychotic Symphony lived up to the expectations of professional, well-played album, but it lacked seriously good songwriting qualities and while it was a good album it never fulfilled the expectations that are mandatory when gathering such a group of musicians together.
+The debut Psychotic Symphony lived up to the expectations of a professional, well-played album, but it lacked seriously good songwriting qualities and while it was a good album it never fulfilled the expectations that are mandatory when gathering such a group of musicians together.

-And here two years after the debut the band is already ready with the follow-up.
+And here two years after the debut, the band is already ready with the follow-up.
 Taking their extremely busy schedules, perhaps they should’ve taken some more time in order to create an album that delivers on all aspects.

-But the case is that Sons Of Apollo is ready with a sophomore album unimaginatively entitled MMXX.
+But the case is that Sons Of Apollo is ready with a sophomore album, unimaginatively entitled MMXX.
 Well, at least the title has a visual quality to it.

-Sonically we’re on familiar grounds, but the production is more balanced nonetheless the drums which come across as integrated part of the overall sonic experience, rather than sticking in their own direction which as bit of case on the debut.
+Sonically we’re on familiar grounds, but the production is more balanced nonetheless the drums which come across as integrated part of the overall sonic experience, rather than sticking in their own direction which as a bit of the case on the debut.

 This means that the songwriting and the feel of the songs is in top.
-The songs feel less as jams and their flow and compact-feel is ever-present despite often long running time.
+The songs feel less as jams, and their flow and compact-feel is ever-present despite often long-running time.
 There is far more focus on and characteristic in the songwriting.
-At the same time the band never compromises their prog metal base, staying true to the fact cemented by the debut – that this is Portnoy’s most Dream Theater-like project.
+At the same time, the band never compromises their prog metal base, staying true to the fact cemented by the debut – that this is Portnoy’s most Dream Theater-like project.

-With high quality songwriting, follow the high-quality melodies and these make Soto shine that much more.
-On Psychotic Symphony his performance was good but did suffered from lack of solid melodies throughout the album.
+With high quality songwriting, follow the high-quality melodies, and these make Soto shine that much more.
+On Psychotic Symphony his performance was good but did suffer from lack of solid melodies throughout the album.
 That is in no way the case with the new album, which is packed with good melodies and endless line of hooks that can make you hum to just about all the courses after few spins.

-Thanks to Sons Of Apollo 2020, or MMXX if you will, has started with a bang.
+Thanks to Sons Of Apollo, 2020, or MMXX if you will, has started with a bang.
 If their debut was the band warming up, then this is the band living up to their potential, with what feels like ease.

 www.sonsofapollo.com